 During the examination period, for studying purposes, students may allow visitors with the permission of the on-duty building supervisor, and within the framework of the rules listed above.

 Clause 3. – Personal Responsibilities and Use of Common Spaces

-In studio-type dormitories where there is no shared kitchen facilities, food should not be cooked and flammable and/or devices with fire should not be utilized.
+In studio-type dormitories where there are no shared kitchen facilities, food should not be cooked and flammable, and/or devices with fire should not be utilized.
 In the event that the prohibited devices are detected during room checks, the device will be removed from the room and stored for the student until the end of the academic year.

 All relevant students who share a common responsibility of the common areas are jointly responsible for any damages that occur.

-Any foods that are prone to spoiling and smelling, should not be kept in the rooms.
+Any foods that are prone to spoiling and smell, should not be kept in the rooms.

-Furniture that is located in the dormitory rooms, and that are handed over to the student at their entrance to the room via a mutual signing, belong only to that student in question, and should not be transferred to another room or damaged.
+Furniture that is located in the dormitory rooms and that is handed over to the student at their entrance to the room via a mutual signing, belongs only to that student in question, and should not be transferred to another room or damaged.